 Jamal Brown singer/songwriter/producer native to Louisville Ky but born in Statesboro Ga began music at the early age 4 years old in baptist church singing in children’s choir with his twin brother Jamon.
 By the time he was 7 years old he was teaching himself to play piano and keyboard by ear.
 When he was 9 years old he and his brother began touring nationally in the internationally renown "West Louisville Boys Choir" at 9 years old.
 By the time he was 16 years old Jamal was already writing and producing his own music.
 Unlike most musicians these days he is true to his roots and upbringing coupled with being a musician himself arranging his own music.
 His smooth and raspy baritone vocals coupled with heavy gospel and R&B influences make him unique.
 The message and movement is love and truth.

-Jamon Brown is an offensive lineman entering his sixth season for the Atlanta Falcons.
-He played college football at the University of Louisville and graduated in 2014 with a degree Justice Administration.
+Jamon Brown is an offensive lineman in his sixth season, currently an NFL Free Agent.
+He played college football at the University of Louisville and graduated in 2014 with a degree in Justice Administration.
 The 6th year Offensive Lineman was drafted by the Rams in the third round of the 2015 NFL Draft.
 He is a loving father to his daughter Micayla.
 Brown has been involved with multiple Play 60 events National Foundation on Fitness, Sports, & Nutrition, representing the Presidential Youth Fitness program.
 Brown loves to spend his time uplifting others and helping them find their true passions.